Gozala/gozala.github.com/_posts/mozilla/ubiquity/2009-02-17-some-mock-up-around-ubiquity.md

 Not a long time ago I have realized that I've posted about several ubiquity commands I developed, but I have never tried to share my opinions regarding project itself.
 So I have decided to do so: I think that [Ubiquity] is just incredible way to increase usability of a browser on one hand and usability of web itself on another.
 One more reason why I think [Ubiquity] is a really cool project is it's unique 'command' development API that allows writing very complex 'commands' while preserving simplicity.
 I'm pretty sure that one hour with [ubiquity] will be enough for any web developer to get started.
 Wiki has a nice [tutorial] to get you up to speed.

 Before I will start talking about difficulties I've faced, I will describe briefly the command itself:

 Actually it's not a command, it's a set of commands for working with [Bugzilla].
 As you might know [Bugzilla] has a standard API for external client applications.
 Methods can be accessed via [XML-RPC].
 So I have decided to write [Bugzilla] client on top of [Ubiquity] API.
 Currently commands are under the development so there's not much functionality yet, but fell free to [play with it][bugzilla command] or [contribute][bugzilla command sourece].

 You might could've guess that the command is quite complex.
 Actually that's one of the issues I've faced.
-While it's really simple to develop complex but 'targeted commands', it almost exponentially hard to develop generic ones.
-By 'targeted commands' I mean commands that do one or maybe two tasks and accept only one or two modifiers.
+While it's really simple to develop complex but 'targeted commands', it almost exponentially hard to develop generic ones.By 'targeted commands' I mean commands that do one or maybe two tasks and accept only one or two modifiers.
 To give a better overview I will try to describe users requirements _(at least the way I see them)_.

 - As a user I would like to use one command during the flow of a task.